JunhaoW3/tp/docs/UserGuide.md

 * `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified client's displayed meeting notes list.
 * Both `CLIENT_INDEX` and `MEETING_NOTE_INDEX` must be provided.
-* Only one meeting note can be deleted at a time.
+* You can only delete one meeting note at a time.

 Examples: